EverMCServer/EverBiome/README.md

 {"x": "-100~100"}
 ```

-- Select multiples of a number `remainder/divisor`
+- Select multiples of a number: `remainder/divisor`

 Example: select all blocks with x-axis coordinate divisible by 100
 ```json